Do you have flabby arms (aka “bat wings”), and want to get rid of them?

 Remember when I said that losing flabby arms requires two things – losing fat and building muscle?

-Well, full-body exercises like the thruster are way better than isolation exercises (such as tricep kickbacks) at doing both of those things.
+Well, full-body exercises like the thruster are way better than isolation exercises (such as the tricep kickback) at doing both of those things.

 You get a bigger bang for your buck.